 10) Practices will frequently wipe down any patient area, including chairs, counters and doorknobs.
 Every exam room will be completely disinfected between appointments.
 In the dispensary, frames will be promptly disinfected after patients touch them.

 11) Patients will be requested to wash or disinfect their hands upon entering the office and when entering different rooms.
-Child and Family EyeCare Center in Provo has strict hygiene and sterilization protocols in place to prevent the spread of COVID-19 and other infections.
+New Sight Vision Therapy Clinic in Provo has strict hygiene and sterilization protocols in place to prevent the spread of COVID-19 and other infections.

-If you're dealing with a vision or eye health issue and need to visit Child and Family EyeCare Center, or if you would like some more information on how we have adapted our practice due to COVID-19, please don't hesitate in contacting us.
+If you're dealing with a vision or eye health issue and need to visit New Sight Vision Therapy Clinic, or if you would like some more information on how we have adapted our practice due to COVID-19, please don't hesitate in contacting us.
 We'll be happy to assist you however we can.